Registration closes at noon on February 7.

 It is recommended, but not required, that students purchase International Institute of Business AnalysisTM (IIBA®) A Guide to the Business Analysis Body of Knowledge® (BABOK® Guide), version 3.

 The workshop includes material from the International Institute of Business AnalysisTM (IIBA®) Agile Extension to the BABOK® Guide and A Guide to the Business Analysis Body of Knowledge® (BABOK® Guide).

-If you did not register for the Business Analysis Certificate Program bundle but you are still interested in receiving your UT Austin Gold Seal Certificate, please fill out this statement of intent to let us know.
+If you did not register for the Business Analysis Certificate Program bundle but you are still interested in receiving your UT Austin Gold Seal Certificate, you may still be able to obtain it.
 You have three years to complete the certificate, starting from the start date of your first class.
 If you would like to find out if previously-taken courses count towards the certificate requirements, please reach out to your Enrollment and Success Coordinator at firstname.lastname@example.org.
-We will present you with your certificate in your final class.
+We will send you your certificate after your final class.

 The Center for Professional Education is an Endorsed Education Provider of the IIBA® (EEP # E48092).
 IIBA®, the IIBA® logo, BABOK® Guide and Business Analysis Body of Knowledge® are registered trademarks owned by International Institute of Business Analysis.
 These trademarks are used with the express permission of International Institute of Business Analysis.

 For withdrawal, transfer and refund information, see Policy Code A.